collapsed-stacks/startups/questions/11469/publish-app-in-china.md

 - tagged: `mobile-apps`, `android-development`, `china`
 - score: -1

-<p>if I want to publish app in China (complete free, without any in-app purchases), are there any legal issues?</p>
+if I want to publish app in China (complete free, without any in-app purchases), are there any legal issues?

-<p>I read that you need resident ID card (person) or local branch office (company) to publish apps in China, is it right?</p>
+I read that you need resident ID card (person) or local branch office (company) to publish apps in China, is it right?

 ## Answer 11476